Rego: VH-MHR Military S/N: A46-122

 The first five production aircraft were already under construction before the first aircraft flew.
 From official approval by the Government to proceed with the Boomerang production to the time of the first official flight was a little over sixteen weeks, a remarkable achievement by world standards.
 The Boomerang still remains to this day the only fully Australian designed and built fighter aircraft to see production.

 Following the flight of the first Boomerang on 29th May 1942, a further 249 Boomerangs were constructed under four separate contracts between 1942 and 1945.
 Model designations were CA-12, CA-13, CA-19 and one CA-14 experimental turbocharged version.
 This same aircraft A46-1001 was later subjected to further major design changes and redesignated the CA-14A.

-The Boomerang was flown by Nos.
+This Boomerang was built in 1943 and flown by Nos.
 4, 5, 83, 84 and 85 Squadrons RAAF in a home-defence role, undertaking escort duties for shipping convoys and in operations against the Japanese.
 It excelled in low-level army cooperation work over the New Guinea jungles, tasks which included directing artillery fire, marking targets for P-40 Kittyhawks and Corsair aircraft and providing aerial protection for ground troops.